mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 in the conversation.
 This requires to keep track of the group key that must be used to decrypt the next message.
-Loss of the current group key may force the user to recompute it for the latest message and hence loose messages encrypted with keys in-between the old and the new group keys.
+Loss of the current group key may force the user to recompute it for the latest message and hence lose messages encrypted with keys in-between the old and the new group keys.

+### Support for Multiple Devices

+It is typically expected for Members of the Group to own different devices.

+A new device can join the group and will be considered as a new client by the protocol.
+Hence this client will not gain access to the history even if it is owned by an owner who is already a Member of the Group.
+Restoring history is typically not allowed at the protocol level but can still be achieved at the application layer by an out-of-band process provided by the service provider.

-## Message Protection
+## Security Requirements

+[[TODO: should these be stated as assertions ("MLS guarantees that...") or goals ("MLS aims to guarantee that...")?]]

+### Message Secrecy and Authentication

 The trust establishment step of the MLS protocol is followed by a conversation protection step where encryption is used by clients to transmit authenticated messages to other clients through the DS.
 This ensures that the DS doesn't have access to this Group-private content.
-MLS provide security properties such repudiability and unlinkability additionnally to message secrecy, integrity and authentication (see below).

-### Message Secrecy
+MLS aims to provide Secrecy, Integrity and Authentication for all messages.

-Message Secrecy in the context of MLS means that only intended recipients, currently valid members of the group, should be able to read the message.
+Message Secrecy in the context of MLS means that only intended recipients (current group members), should be able to read any message sent to the group, even in the context of an active adversary as described in the threat model.

+Message Integrity and Authentication mean that an honest client should only accept a message if it was sent by a group member.

 A corollary to that statement is that AS and DS can't read the content of messages sent between Members as they are not Members of the Group.
 It is expected from MLS to optionnally provide additional protections regarding traffic analysis